m-liv/m-liv/README.md

 Hello, my name is Miya Livingston.
 I'm a second year college student studying Computer Science and Data Science, with an interest in machine learning applications in music and healthcare.

-- 📱 I’m currently working on a geosocial networking iOS application.
+- 📱 I’m currently working on a geosocial event management iOS application.
 - 🎧 I’m currently learning Swift, machine learning with Python, and audio engineering.
 - 🎙 Ask me about voice cloning and video routers.